Nishi-Shinjuku Junction and beautiful light trails

 - The area is so large you need a wide-angle lens.
 I used the Fujinon XF 10-24 mm F4 R OIS.

 - There is a railing on the corner.
-You’ll probably need to move your tripod around to get the best position.
+Move your tripod around to get the best position.

 - The area has a lot of foot and bicycle traffic.